 Scholarly Commons Citation

 Brooks, Rosa, "Drones and the International Rule of Law" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1287.
+1287.